How fast can you drive in 4WD High?

 What happens if you drive too fast in a 4-wheel drive?

 You must respect certain rules when choosing the 4WD high mode, such as mostly operating the vehicle on a terrain with little traction and limiting the average speed to no more than 55 MPH.
+It’s similar to the matter of whether should you use the overdrive off or on.

 If you follow these rules, you will ensure your safety.
 However, if you choose to drive fast, you must be aware of the safety dangers you will unnecessarily be exposed to.